Yuri Milner: Technology investments

 In January 2009, while in Palo Alto, Milner became acquainted with Facebook founder Mark Zuckerberg.
 The meeting led to an agreement on 26 May 2009 under which DST bought a 1.96% stake in Facebook for $200 million.

 On 16 September 2010, Digital Sky Technologies (DST) changed its name to "Mail.ru Group".
 The group's portfolio included Mail.ru, Odnoklassniki.ru, ICQ, a minority stake in the social network VKontakte (Russian Facebook equivalent), online payments service OSMP.ru, e‑Port, as well as some other Russian assets.
 Milner's commercial interests in Facebook, Zynga, and Groupon were transferred to DST Global.
 Milner became the CEO of DST Global and the chairperson of the board of directors of Mail.ru Group.
 In November 2010, Mail.ru Group held its offering on the London Stock Exchange.
 In March 2012, Milner stepped down from the role of chairperson of Mail.ru and from the board of directors.

-DST Global became one of the world's leading technology investors and its portfolio has included some of the world's most prominent Internet companies, such as Facebook, Twitter, WhatsApp, Snapchat, Airbnb, Spotify, Alibaba, and others.

 On 5 November 2017, The New York Times reported that Milner had strong Kremlin backing for his investments in Facebook (over 8%) and Twitter (5%).
-His companies sold these holdings two years before that report was made public however.
-Milner denied this allegation in his open letter published in ReCode.
+His companies sold these holdings two years before that report was made public however, Milner denied any allegation he was working with Russia to turn social media against US Democracy in his open letter published in ReCode.

-DST Global has invested over $12.5 bn in over 80 companies between 2009 and 2021.
-Less than 3% was raised from Russian institutions as limited partners, all prior to 2011, and was fully returned by 2014.
-The remaining 97% was raised over the course of the past 12 years from international institutions and private investors.
-DST Global has no institutional investors from Russia since 2014, has no office or investments in Russia.

-G8 Summit in Deauville, France

-Among a small group of invited technology entrepreneurs and CEOs including Mark Zuckerberg (Facebook), Eric Schmidt (Google) and Hiroshi Mikitani (Rakuten), Yuri Milner participated in the G8 Summit in Deauville, France in May 2011, where they discussed the internet and the world economy.